yqueau/normal_integration/README.md

 - Discontinuity-preserving methods and Horn and Brook's one require a few other settings, see demo 1 and 3 for details.

 ## References

-Please cite [1] if using the codes in the Toolbox/ folder for your own research, and [2] if using those in the Survey/ folder.

 [1] "Variational Methods for Normal Integration", Quéau et al., Submitted to JMIV.
 2017.